-For automatic object recognition we use a stateof-the-art anatomical landmark detection system described in (Seifert et al., 2010).
+For automatic object recognition we use a state-of-the-art anatomical landmark detection system described in [22].
 It uses a network of 1D and 3D landmarks and is trained to quickly parse 3D CT volume data sets and estimate which organs and landmarks are present as well as their most probable locations and boundaries.
-Using this approach, the segmentation of seven organs and detection of 19 body landmarks can be obtained in about 20 seconds with state-of-the-art accuracy below 3 millimeters mean mesh error and has been validated on 80 CT full or partial body scans (Seifert et al., 2010).
+Using this approach, the segmentation of seven organs and detection of 19 body landmarks can be obtained in about 20 seconds with state-of-the-art accuracy below 3 millimeters mean mesh error and has been validated on 80 CT full or partial body scans [22].

 The image parsing algorithm generates two fundamentally different output formats: Point3D for landmarks and Mesh for organs.
 Apart from their geometric features, they always point to a certain anatomical concept which is hard-wired to the model that the detection/segmentation algorithm has used to generate them.
 A landmark is a point in 3D without spatial extension.
 Usually it represents an extremal point of an anatomical entity with a spatial extension.
 Sometimes these extremal points are not part of the official FMA.
-In these cases we modeled the respective concepts as described in (Möller et al., 2009).
+In these cases we modeled the respective concepts as described in [18].
 In total we were able to detect 22 different landmarks from the trunk of the human body.
 Examples are the bottom tip of the sternum, the tip of the coccyx, or the top point of the liver.